 - Providing whitelists or other mechanisms for input validation

 Measuring impact and benefit is critical to assessing the value of security operations.
-The following are example metrics that can be useful to monitor when implementing this use case:
+When implementing this use case, you should measure the number of true, positive, malicious CLI executions detected.